Can Ozempic help with PCOS?

 Here's what we'll cover

-Since Ozempic was approved by the FDA in 2017, it’s been a game changer in helping people manage their type 2 diabetes and related metabolic issues like overweight and obesity.
-But the possible health benefits don’t appear to stop there and researchers keep discovering new (off-label) uses for Ozempic.
+Ozempic (semaglutide) can be a game changer in helping people manage their type 2 diabetes and related metabolic issues like overweight and obesity.
+But the possible health benefits are more than meets the eye as researchers keep discovering new (off-label) uses for the drug, including Ozempic for PCOS (polycystic ovarian syndrome).

 Ozempic Important Safety Information: Read more about serious warnings and safety info.